dsaha04/VAE-Blog-Code/README.md

 ## How to use?

 It is pretty simple.
-Simply install the following dependencies
+Simply create the following conda environment and install the specified dependencies.

 ```
+conda create -n vae python=3.10
+conda activate vae
 pip install torch torchvision matplotlib
 ```

-and to run the file
+Simply run
 ```
 python vae.py
 ```
+to start training and to see some reconstructions!

 ## Citation
 The code was written by me and the paper by myself and Sunay Joshi.
 Below we provide a citation to the paper for formality sake.